gretkierewicz/dissertation/README.md

 - PensumAdditionalHoursFactors / New properties within model + refactoring
 - ExamsAdditionalHours / New property within model + refactoring
 - Plans / Added plan_additional_hours property
+- ExamsAdditionalHoursSerializer / Added validation for portion not to reach pensum's limit

 ### To be done: